Guide for Authors

 Authors must disclose the use of generative AI and AI-assisted technologies in the writing process by adding a statement at the end of their manuscript in the core manuscript file, before the References list.
 The statement should be placed in a new section entitled ‘Declaration of Generative AI and AI-assisted technologies in the writing process’.

-Statement: During the preparation of this work the author(s) used [NAME TOOL / SERVICE] in order to [REASON].
+Statement: During the preparation of this work the author(s) used [NAME TOOL / SERVICE] to [REASON].
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.

 This declaration does not apply to the use of basic tools for checking grammar, spelling, references, etc. If there is nothing to disclose, there is no need to add a statement.